-The following sections illustrate some typical output configurations for the AD9744.
+The following sections illustrate some typical output configurations for the AD9740.
 Unless otherwise noted, it is assumed that I{OUTFS} is set to a nominal 20 mA.
 For applications requiring the optimum dynamic performance, a differential output configuration is suggested.
-A differential output configuration may consist of either an RF transformer or a differential op amp configuration.
+A differential output configuration can consist of either an RF transformer or a differential op amp configuration.
 The transformer configuration provides the optimum high frequency performance and is recommended for any application that allows ac coupling.
-The differential op amp configuration is suitable for applications requiring dc coupling, a bipolar output, signal gain, and/or level shifting within the bandwidth of the chosen op amp.
+The differential op amp configuration is suitable for applications requiring dc coupling, bipolar output, signal gain, and/or level shifting within the bandwidth of the chosen op amp.

 A single-ended output is suitable for applications requiring a unipolar voltage output.
-A positive unipolar output voltage results if IOUTA and/or IOUTB are connected to an appropriately sized load resistor, R{LOAD}, referred to ACOM.
-This configuration may be more suitable for a single-supply system requiring a dc-coupled, ground referred output voltage.
+A positive unipolar output voltage results if IOUTA and/or IOUTB is connected to an appropriately sized load resistor, $R{\rm LOAD}$, referred to ACOM.
+This configuration can be more suitable for a single-supply system requiring a dc-coupled, ground referred output voltage.
 Alternatively, an amplifier could be configured as an I-V converter, thus converting IOUTA or IOUTB into a negative unipolar voltage.
-This configuration provides the best dc linearity since IOUTA or IOUTB is maintained at a virtual ground.
+This configuration provides the best dc linearity because IOUTA or IOUTB is maintained at a virtual ground.

-DIFFERENTIAL COUPLING USING A TRANS-FORMER
+DIFFERENTIAL COUPLING USING A TRANSFORMER

-An RF transformer can be used to perform a differential-tosingle-ended signal conversion, as shown in Figure 34.
+An RF transformer can be used to perform a differential-to-single-ended signal conversion, as shown in Figure 32.
 A differentially coupled transformer output provides the optimum distortion performance for output signals whose spectral content lies within the transformer's pass band.
 An RF transformer, such as the Mini-Circuits T1-1T, provides excellent rejection of common-mode distortion (that is, even-order harmonics) and noise over a wide frequency range.
 It also provides electrical isolation and the ability to deliver twice the power to the load.
-Transformers with different impedance ratios may also be used for impedance matching purposes.
+Transformers with different impedance ratios can also be used for impedance matching purposes.
 Note that the transformer provides ac coupling only.

-Figure 34.
+Figure 32.
 Differential Output Using a Transformer

 The center tap on the primary side of the transformer must be connected to ACOM to provide the necessary dc current path for both IOUTA and IOUTB.
-The complementary voltages appearing at IOUTA and IOUTB (that is, V{OUTA} and V{OUTB}) swing symmetrically around ACOM and should be maintained with the specified output compliance range of the AD9744.
-A differential resistor, R{DIFF}, may be inserted in applications where the output of the transformer is connected to the load, R{LOAD}, via a passive reconstruction filter or cable.
-R{DIFF} is determined by the transformer's impedance ratio and provides the proper source termination that results in a low VSWR.
-Note that approximately half the signal power will be dissipated across R{DIFF}.
+The complementary voltages appearing at IOUTA and IOUTB (that is, $V{\rm OUTA}$ and $V{\rm OUTB}$) swing symmetrically around ACOM and should be maintained with the specified output compliance range of the AD9740.
+A differential resistor, $R{\rm DIFF}$, can be inserted in applications where the output of the transformer is connected to the load, $R{\rm LOAD}$, via a passive reconstruction filter or cable. $R{\rm DIFF}$ is determined by the transformer's impedance ratio and provides the proper source termination that results in a low VSWR.
+Note that approximately half the signal power is dissipated across $R{\rm DIFF}$.